Acrylic vs. Steel BathtubsPublished on Thursday January 7, 2021

 Baths can be a great relaxing addition to your home.
 Whether you decide to add a tub for the first time, or it simply comes time to replace your current one, you will find there are many options to choose from.
 Acrylic and steel tubs are some of the most popular choices.

-When comparing steel vs. acrylic baths in terms of variety in style, weight, and ease of installation, acrylic bathtubs take a clear lead; when it comes to durability, however, steel bathtubs leave acrylic tubs far behind.
+But exactly which type is better for your home?
+When comparing steel vs. acrylic bathtubs in terms of variety in style, weight, and ease of installation, acrylic bathtubs take a clear lead; when it comes to durability, however, steel bathtubs leave acrylic tubs in the dust.

 Since steel tubs are reinforced with a hard-wearing enamel, they are very resistant to scratching—definitely more so than acrylic tubs.
 That being said, damage to steel tubs is harder to repair than in the case of acrylic tubs.
 While acrylic tubs may damage more easily, these surface scratches can often be fixed with ease.

 A bathtub is quite easy to clean, even if it is not the most fun chore.
 When you first install an acrylic tub or a steel tub the cleaning process is pretty much the same.
 It’s only after some wear and tear that you will notice a difference in the maintenance between the two styles.